 This is where hybrid golf clubs come in.

 How does the hybrid club behave differently from the iron version to make it a better option?
 Average or recreational golfers have a problem getting enough height from their long irons.

-Pros seem to be able to hit a 1 iron as high as the average golfer hits a wedge, but they have greater swing speeds and greater swing skills.
+Pros seem to hit a 1-iron as high as the average golfer hits a wedge, but they have greater swing speeds and greater swing skills.
 The clubhead of the hybrid, size-wise, is not as deep as that of a wood but is deeper than the shallow head of the iron.

 With this additional depth, it is possible to place the center of gravity further back than would be the case on an iron.
-With the center of gravity further back from the face, combined with the impulse, or trampoline effect of the concave face, the result is height.
+With the center of gravity further back from the face, combined with the concave face’s impulse or trampoline effect, the result is height.

 You should be getting the same distance as you would get with the iron, but here’s what happens next.
-As the backspin slows down the ball will drop quite steeply and settle on the green with very little roll out.
+The ball will drop quite steeply and settle on the green with little rollout as the backspin slows down.